-Google: Swarm Savvy: How animals avoid dumb decisions, for insight into the mysterious dynamics all social animals share… including humans.
-I’ve always been dumbfounded by how well people are able to manage the logistics of living in a civilization composed of millions of individuals.
-I realize how supply and demand plays a role in this.
-Still, it mystifies me.
-Inheriting less of the social gene probably deepens this bewilderment..
+Google [Swarm Savvy: How animals avoid dumb decisions] for insight into the dynamics all social animals share… including humans.
+I’ve always been in awe by how well people manage the logistics of living in a civilization composed of millions of individuals.
+Sure, I realize how supply and demand plays a role in this.
+Still, it deeply mystifies me.

-Being a social outlier brings me to wonder about chapter 17’s, The best of all rulers is but a shadowy presence to his subjects.
-Can such shadowy detachment coexist with being a key member of the group?
-If not, how could being a ruler be possible in the first place?
+Being less social makes me wonder about chapter 17’s, The best of all rulers is but a shadowy presence to his subjects.
+Can such a shadowy presence coexist with being a ranking member of the group?
+If not, how could serving as a ruler be possible in the first place?
 What does a shadowy presence really mean?

 Recognizing and accepting the close parallel between human decision-making and the swarm savvy of bees, ants and other animals is extremely calming.
-The reason this is not easily noticeable is that we need to be, to think we know and to think we are in charge of our lives, unlike instinct driven animals.
-The “illusion of self” and its free will is profoundly blinding.
+The reason this is not easily noticeable is that we need to be, to think we know and to think we are in charge of our lives, unlike so-called instinct driven animals.
+The “illusion of self” and its “free” will blinds us to what is actually happening.
 This illusion can also be stressful in that your isolated “I” is up against the universe.
-For me, the answer is not to be through embracing chapter 56’s mysterious sameness and the calming swarm savvy of the universe that goes along with that.
+For me, the answer is not to be by means of embracing chapter 56’s mysterious sameness and the calming swarm savvy of the universe that goes along with that.